rghnn/rghnn.github.io/index.md

 - I am a PhD student at MIT and MIT Sloan.<br/>
 - My most recent research focuses on the Economics of Privacy, Healthcare, and Education.
-- I was an MIT Presidential Fellow 2024.<br/>
+- I am an MIT Presidential Fellow 2024.<br/>
 - I like to call myself a scientist!
 A quantitative one<br/>
 - I have broad science interests and have spent some time exploring them.
 Now, I am passionate about Industrial Organization, the Economics of privacy, education, health, AI and quantitative Marketing.
 I like using structural models, machine learning, maths, and statistics tools to solve problems in social sciences. <br/>
 - At MIT, I am fortunate to be working on so many exciting questions with [Catherine Tucker](https://mitmgmtfaculty.mit.edu/cetucker/)